Little England (film)

-Little England (Μικρά Αγγλία) is a 2013 Greek period drama–romance film directed by Pantelis Voulgaris.
-The film is based on the novel of the same name by Ioanna Karystiani, Voulgaris' wife, and stars Pinelopi Tsilika, Sofia Kokkali, Aneza Papadopoulou and Andreas Konstantinou.
+Little England (Μικρά Αγγλία) is a 2013 Greek period romantic drama film directed by Pantelis Voulgaris.
+Based on the novel of the same name by Ioanna Karystiani (Voulgaris' wife) who also wrote the screenplay, it features an ensemble cast starring Pinelopi Tsilika, Sofia Kokkali, Aneza Papadopoulou and Andreas Konstantinou.
 The plot revolves around two sisters, Orsa and Moscha from the island of Andros, dubbed Little England because of its affluence, who are both in love with Spyros; it starts in the interwar period and ends in the 1950s.

-The film achieved commercial success in Greece, as it was the second-highest-grossing film of 2013 and the first amongst the Greek films.
+The film achieved commercial success in Greece, as it was the second-highest-grossing film of 2013 and the first among Greek films.
 Little England also met critical success domestically and abroad.
 It was nominated for thirteen Hellenic Film Academy Awards and won six, including the award for Best Film.
 Internationally, it dominated at the 2014 Shanghai International Film Festival, winning three Golden Goblet Awards for Best Feature Film, Best Director and Best Actress, and it is also nominated for a Satellite Award for Best Foreign Language Film.
 Little England was submitted by Greece for the Best Foreign Language Film at the 87th Academy Awards, but it was not nominated.

 Plot

-The action takes place on the island of Andros, where Orsa, 20 years old, and her younger sister, Moscha, live.
-Orsa is deeply in love with Spyros Matabes, a lieutenant, but she has never revealed her secret to anybody.
-On the other hand, Moscha dreams of leaving Andros and escaping women's fate of marrying sailors, who are usually away from their families.
-Their mother, Mina, who is married to a captain, considers love to be a trouble and, overriding their emotions, wants her daughters to make wealthy marriages.
-As a result, Orsa marries captain Nikos Vatokouzis, and Moscha to Spyros Matabes, a captain now with whom her sister is in love.
+The story takes place on the island of Andros, where Orsa, 20 years old, and her younger sister, Moscha, live.
+Orsa is deeply in love with Spyros Maltabes, a captain's mate, but she has never revealed her secret to anybody.
+On the other hand, Moscha dreams of leaving Andros and escaping women's usual fate of marrying sailors who are usually away from their families.
+Their mother, Mina, married to a captain herself, considers love to be troublesome and, overriding her daughters' wishes, wants her daughters to enter marriages to ensure their material prosperity.
+As a result, Orsa marries captain Nikos Vatokouzis, and Moscha marries Spyros Maltabes, the very man her sister is in love with who is now a captain.
 The two women live in the family's duplex home and the forbidden love will harm their lives.